Connecting Klipperr

 Creating hex file out/klipper.bin

-- Below is the record of the firmware compilation operation process
+- Below is a recording of the firmware compilation process

 Entering Flash Mode